YasmineCodes/operating_systems__course/thread_main.md

   - A for loop creates a thread that calls the `waiting_function` for each value in the `durations` list, starts each thread, and appends each thread to a `threads` list.
   - A for loop iterates through the `threads` list and joins them to ensure that the script does not continue to execute until the threads are finished executing
   - The script outputs the time duration of the script's execution
+  - `thread_main.md` contains `thread_main.py` output including a description of the input to the `waiting_function`, output from the function, as well as a tally of the time spent on script execution.